rjsanborn/Latin101/translation2.md

 **Translation:**
 Long ago Prometheus, first son of Iapetus, fashioned men/man out of mud.
-At the same time Vulcan made women/woman out of mud.
+At the same time Vulcan made women/woman❌ out of mud.
-Minerva gave a spirit to a woman and then sent that gift to everyone.
-On account of that, the name "Pandora" was given.
-Pandora was given in marriage to Epimetheus by Jupiter.
+Minerva gave a spirit to a❌ woman and then sent that gift to everyone.❌ On account of that, the name "Pandora" was given. ❓ Pandora was given in marriage to Epimetheus by Jove.
 Their (Pandora and Epimetheus's) daughter Pyrrha, was the first mortal human.